 1. International Visa or Mastercard

 Having an international Visa or Mastercard is simply the best option if you’re earning in dollars.
-All you have to have is a foreign currency account (USD/EUR/GBP) in a ‘A-Class’ bank (not all A-class Banks in Nepal offer this service).
+All you have to have is a foreign currency account (USD/EUR/GBP) in an ‘A-Class’ bank (not all A-class Banks in Nepal offer this service).
 Based on your regular income and other relevant documents duly issued by the concerned organization (your client), you’ll be able to get an international Visa or Mastercard.

 Once you get your Visa or Mastercard, you can use it online and anywhere in the world.

 PayPal is the most popular online payment service used throughout the world today.
-No doubt it’s faster and safer than any other payment services on the internet.
+No doubt it’s faster and safer than any other payment service on the internet.
 Too bad it’s not available in Nepal.
 But luckily, there are some hacks you can use to get by.

 Hack No. 1

 Link your international Visa or Mastercard if you have one – that would be the number one hack of all.
-However, not everyone has an international card in Nepal, so there are people that are trying to use Payoneer and prepaid international Visa cards (please note: you need a Valid Passport & Confirmed Air Ticket, and a permission from the Central Bank Nepal to get a prepaid international Visa card).
+However, not everyone has an international card in Nepal, so there are people that are trying to use Payoneer and prepaid international Visa cards (please note: you need a Valid Passport & Confirmed Air Ticket, and permission from the Central Bank Nepal to get a prepaid international Visa card).

 Hack No. 2

 This is simple.
 All you need is a very trustworthy person abroad – be it a family friend, relative or anyone.
-Get their address, phone and SSN (Social Security Number) and use it to create a Paypal account you want to use.
-Paypal will ask for a phone verification, so be prepared for that.
+Get their address, phone, and SSN (Social Security Number) and use it to create a Paypal account you want to use.
+Paypal will ask for phone verification, so be prepared for that.
 Link either his/her bank account or a credit card and you’re good to go.

-Now, I know this calls for too much of information.
+Now, I know this calls for too much information.
 But you’ve got to do it – if you’ve got to do it.